Dempsy/dempsy/README.md

 1. the routing strategy is now set using: `.routingStrategyId("net.dempsy.router.managed")`.
 The "managed" routing strategy attempts to dynamically distribute all _message processors_ for a given cluster (in this case, all `WordCount` instances) across all available _nodes_.
 2. the receiver is set using: `.receiver(new NioReceiver<Object>(new JavaSerializer()))`.
 This identifies the technique that this node can be reached as using _Java NIO_ with the given serialization technique.
-3. the dempsy nodes will collaborate with each other using Zookeeper as set using: `.collaborator(new ZookeeperSessionFactory("localhost:2181", 3000, new JsonSerializer()).createSession())`.
+3. the dempsy nodes will collaborate with each other using [Apache Zookeeper](https://zookeeper.apache.org/) as set using: `.collaborator(new ZookeeperSessionFactory("localhost:2181", 3000, new JsonSerializer()).createSession())`.

-Now if we start multiple instances of this Java program, and we have Zookeeper running on port 2181, then the instances of `WordCount` _message processors_ will be balanced between the running nodes.
+Now if we start multiple instances of this Java program, and we have [Apache Zookeeper](https://zookeeper.apache.org/) running on port 2181, then the instances of `WordCount` _message processors_ will be balanced between the running nodes.

 If you want to try it you can start a single node instance of [Apache Zookeeper](https://zookeeper.apache.org/) using docker with the following command:

 ```bash
 docker run --name zookeeper --network=host -d zookeeper
 ```

+Then you can run as many instances of `SimpleWordCount` as you like.

 A working version of this example can be found here: [Distributed Simple Word Count Example](https://github.com/Dempsy/dempsy-examples/tree/master/distributed-simple-wordcount/src/main/java/net/dempsy/example/simplewordcount)